Skip to content

 Create a FileRun database

-After installing MariaDB, create a specific database for FileRun named ‘filerundb’ and a user called ‘filerundbuser’ with full access.
-This prepares a clean space for FileRun’s data and completes the database setup.
+After setting up MariaDB, you must create a dedicated database for FileRun to store its data.
+We will create a database named ‘filerundb’ and a user called ‘filerundbuser’ with full permissions to prepare a clean space for FileRun’s information.

 As part of the setup, we will create a filerundb database and a user account called filerundbuser.